 The length means you can chuck it in a backpack for trips to the gym, but it’s still long enough to hit key muscles like hamstrings, glutes, calves, IT band, lats and shoulders.
 The foam might be a bit firm for beginners or more sensitive areas like the hip flexors, but regular rollers will enjoy the knobbly bits that really get into trouble zones.

-For a recovery tool that delivers hyper-focused myofascial release on hard-to-reach trouble zones, look no further than the TRX Rocker (opens in new tab) (retailer link).
+For a recovery tool that delivers hyper-focused myofascial release on hard-to-reach trouble zones, look no further than the TRX Rocker.
 Unlike other foam rollers, this geometric model forces you to ‘rock, not roll’ your workout-weary limbs over it, providing three intensity zones for a full range of progressive muscle release wherever you hold tension.

 The low-intensity zone has tiny ridges that are perfect for anyone who is new to Self Applied Tissue Therapy (SATT) or recovering from injury, while the medium-intensity zone has higher ridges for greater compression (the smooth anti-slip surface is only there to provide a fluid ‘rocking’ motion).
 Finally, the distinctive ‘edge’ offers the highest level of intensity to apply deep pressure and precisely pinpoint knots - and acts as a stabiliser so it won’t roll away when you’re using it!

-Built to last and support up to 350lbs of weight, this high-quality roller takes time and practice to master, but it makes more and more sense with increased use.
-Suggestions of exercises are printed on the packaging.
+Built to last and support up to 350 lbs of weight, this high-quality roller takes time and practice to master, but it makes more and more sense with increased use.
+Suggestions for exercises are printed on the packaging.
 Still, you’d do well to watch the easy-to-follow tutorial videos on the TRX Training YouTube channel to understand how to use it effectively on the neck, back, hamstrings, quadriceps, hips, glutes, calves and ankles and get the maximum benefits from it.